PATRIC3/p3_docs/docroot/user_guides/ftp.rst

 ---------------------------------------------

-Because of the large number of genomes currently available on the FTP site, it is not very efficient to download them using FileZilla/lftp clients or the website.
+Because of the large number of genomes currently available on the FTP site, it is not very efficient to download them using lftp clients or the website.
 However, it is very easy to do it using a simple shell script as follows.

 You can download list of all genomes you are interested in from the website and then copy